 Coin shows are great, but if there are several good coin dealers in your area then it doesn't make sense to go out of your way and visit a coin show.

 Silver is a great investment and now is a great time to buy while the price is still low.
-Golden Eagle Coins is our dealer of choice for all of your silver needs.
+Money Metals Exchange is our dealer of choice for all of your silver needs.